pleiszenburg/zugbruecke/docs/configuration.rst

 always be given priority.
 Beyond that, missing parameters are being looked for location after location in the above listed places.
-If, after checking for configuration files in all those locations, there are still parameters left unconfigured, *zugbuecke* will fill them with its defaults.
+If, after checking for configuration files in all those locations, there are still parameters left undefined, *zugbuecke* will fill them with its defaults.
 A parameter found in a location higher in the list will always be given priority over a the same parameter with different content found in a location further down the list.